State awards grants to support bilingual educator pipeline

 Professor's play lauded

-Oakton College English Professor Tina Fakhrid-Deen has received the 2023 Jeff Award for her play, "Pulled Punches" -- Ma'at Production Association of Afrikan Centered Theatre.
+Oakton College English Professor Tina Fakhrid-Deen has received the 2023 Jeff Award for her play "Pulled Punches."

 The Jeff Awards celebrate the vitality of Chicago-area theater.
 The organization evaluates hundreds of theatrical productions annually.
 "Pulled Punches" was awarded in the New Work, Non-Equity (nonunion) theater category.